What are the symptoms of the stomach flu?

-Answer: The main symptoms of the stomach flu are vomiting and/or diarrhea.
+Answer: The main symptoms of the viral gastroenteritis are vomiting and/or diarrhea.

+"Stomach flu" is just a nickname.
+The viruses that cause the "stomach flu" are not related to influenza, the real flu.
 The symptoms of viral gastroenteritis1 are vomiting and diarrhea.
 Sometimes lucky people only have diarrhea and never vomit (or just vomit once).
 The vomiting phase usually only lasts from 1-3 days (although it seems like an eternity).
 The diarrhea may continue for 1-2 weeks.
 There may also be headache, fever, chills, and abdominal pain.
 Usually the vomiting comes first and then the diarrhea; however, I have seen cases where the diarrhea precedes the vomiting.
 My one year old just had a tummy bug where he had diarrhea one day, vomiting the next day, and then more diarrhea the next day.
 Often there is a delay between the vomiting and diarrhea.
 Your child may feel fine for 24 hours after vomiting and then the diarrhea starts.
 My older son had a stomach bug in January 2012.
 He vomited 3 times on Sunday, had no symptoms on Monday.
 On Tuesday afternoon (48 hours after he was done vomiting) he had one explosive bout of diarrhea.
 People can also have a relapse where they feel better for a day and then get sick again.
 It is common for children to vomit again 2 days after the first time.
 Occasionally, a person will vomit one last time 1 week later!
 Sometimes a stomach virus just causes diarrhea.
 My son recently had an illness where he had 2-3 diarrhea explosions each day for 6 days.
 He had no other symptoms and didn't feel sick at all.
 Occasionally, babies and toddlers won’t get the vomiting.
 They will have only the diarrhea and just do not eat much for a few days.
 Also, a particular gastroenteritis virus can affect people differently.
 For example, you may have several bouts of vomiting but no diarrhea.
 Whereas your spouse or child might have vomiting and diarrhea so severely that they have to go to the ER for an IV.
-Make sure you are cleaning with a product that kills norovirus like the Clorox® Hydrogen Peroxide Spray and Clorox Hydrogen Peroxide Wipes.
+Make sure you are cleaning with a product that kills norovirus like the Clorox® Hydrogen Peroxide Spray

 A stomach bug ran through my house in January/February 2012.
 My 7 year old son, Jon, got it first.
 He threw up 3 times on Sunday.
 He had no symptoms on Monday but hardly ate anything.
 Tuesday afternoon he complained of bad tummy pains and had 1 bout of explosive diarrhea.
 Then he was fine.
 Since Jon got everything in the toilet and I kept him quarantined for 2 days, I thought we all might escape it.
 Unfortunately, the following Saturday ( 7 days later), my baby (16 months) Michael got sick.
 He had 3 bouts of liquid diarrhea on Saturday evening.
 He vomited in the middle of the night.
 Then he had no symptoms on Sunday but didn't eat much.
 I thought he was getting over it because there were no symptoms for 18 hours.
 Unfortunately, he was up all night Sunday night with vomiting (4 times) and diarrhea.
 His diarrhea lasted 10 days.
 Because the symptoms can take an intermission, it is important to keep your kids home from school or day care for a few days to make sure they are over the illness.
 If they are not eating normally, they are not well.
 After being vomited on by my baby, there was little hope for me.
 I got sick Monday night.
 It wasn't too bad for me.
 I just threw up 2 times and then felt much better.